hectorcorrea/solr-for-newbies/README.md

 File **workshop.md** has most of the material that we will cover during the workshop.
 In order to have a textual record of the commands to execute (along with their parameters and output) all the examples in the **workshop.md** are shown as executed via command line utilities like cURL.
 However, during the workshop we will use a combination of approaches, some steps will be executed through the command line while others will be done through the admin web page that Solr provides out of the box.

-File **workshop.pdf** has the same content as workshop.md but in PDF format.
+File **workshop.pdf** has the same content as workshop.md but in PDF format and it's [downloadable]( https://github.com/hectorcorrea/solr-for-newbies/raw/master/workshop.pdf).

 Files **slides.key** and **slides.pdf** are the slides with some "big picture" diagrams to support the material in workshop.md.